cwbaker/forge/docs/reference/path-functions.md

 function is_absolute( path )
 ~~~

+Is a path absolute?

+Paths that start with a leading slash or drive specifier (e.g. "C:", "D:", etc on Windows) are considered to be absolute.
+All other paths are considered relative.

+**Parameters:**

+- `path` the path to check for being absolute or not

+**Returns:**

-Returns true if `path` is absolute otherwise false.
+True if `path` is absolute otherwise false.

 ### is_relative